 TM: Of course.
 Now we’ve got to talk about your size!
 You’re a big unit, has anyone ever matched you for strength on the pitch?

-TM: Has a manger ever told you to lose some bulk?
+TM: Has a manager ever told you to lose some bulk?

 TM: You mentioned the stats earlier on, but what about your FIFA (computer game) stats?
 That’s pretty cool…

-TM: How do you feel about the modern game, do you think its gone a bit soft?
+TM: How do you feel about the modern game, do you think it has gone a bit soft?